serverless/test/docs/run-serverless.md

 #### `shouldUseLegacyVariablesResolver`

-By default `runServerless` runs a new variables resolver to resolve any variables in service configuration

-If for a valid reason just legacy resolver should be used (e.g. we may want to test it) it can be forced with this setting
+By default `runServerless` resolves configuration variables with new resolver (before configuration is passed to `Serverless`).
+Still if (for a valid reason) legacy internal variables resolver should be used instead, it can be forced with this setting

 #### `modulesCacheStub`